austindelgado/Generic-Binary-Search-Tree/README.md

 # Generic-Binary-Search-Tree
-Basic Binary Search Tree that supports any comparable object.
+Basic Java Binary Search Tree that supports any comparable object.

 Includes functions for:
 - Insert